DeX-9978/covid-lineage-monthly-ml/README.md

 This project uses Malaysian SARS-CoV-2 molecular epidemiology data to predict the most prevalent variant (lineage) in a given month using machine learning.

+This is a baseline machine learning model developed to explore the feasibility of predicting the dominant SARS-CoV-2 lineage for a given month based on Malaysian molecular epidemiology data.

+The current dataset is intentionally small (8 data points) and serves as a proof-of-concept to test the modeling pipeline, feature selection strategies, and classification performance.
+The goal is to validate the approach and structure before scaling up to larger genomic datasets.

 ## Objective
 Classify the most dominant SARS-CoV-2 lineage based on lineage prevalence percentages in a given month.